Venezuela opposition musters thousands for march despite Carnival holiday

 Violent street protests helped briefly drive late socialist leader Hugo Chavez from power in a 2002 coup.

-The opposition repeatedly staged street protests later that year as well as in 2004, but they fizzled out as protesters grew weary of blocked streets and barricades made from smoldering trash.
+The opposition repeatedly staged street protests later that year as well as in 2004, but they fizzled out as protesters grew weary of blocked streets and barricades made from smouldering trash.

 PUSH FOR SOLIDARITY AT OSCARS